BrandiMac/space-products/doc/visibility.rst

 Setting the Observer and Target
 ==================================
 Observer and target are required inputs for the :ref:`VisibilitySegment` object.
-The :ref:`VisibilitySegment` object allows the following observer objects:
+The :ref:`VisibilitySegment` object accepts the following observer object types:

 * `Spacecraft <https://ai-solutions.com/_help_Files/the_spacecraft_object.htm>`_
 * `Sensor <https://ai-solutions.com/_help_Files/sensors.htm>`_